Crocodile: Vision

 Crocodiles have very good night vision, and are mostly nocturnal hunters.
 They use the disadvantage of most prey animals' poor nocturnal vision to their advantage.
-The light receptors in crocodilians' eyes include cones and numerous rods, so it is assumed all crocodilians can see colours.
+The light receptors in crocodilians' eyes include cones and numerous rods, so it is assumed all crocodilians can see colors.
 Crocodiles have vertical-slit shaped pupils, similar to those of domestic cats.
 One explanation for the evolution of slit pupils is that they exclude light more effectively than a circular pupil, helping to protect the eyes during daylight.
 On the rear wall of the eye is a tapetum lucidum, which reflects incoming light back onto the retina, thus utilizing the small amount of light available at night to best advantage.
 In addition to the protection of the upper and lower eyelids, crocodiles have a nictitating membrane (sometimes called a "third eyelid") that can be drawn over the eye from the inner corner while the lids are open.
 The eyeball surface is thus protected under the water while a certain degree of vision is still possible.